GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

 5. Select the Alfresco Tab Select alfresco1 in the Repository Source dropdown.
 6. Save and Close the Model.

----

 ### Lab 5: Create a Store Entity Task / Save Values to Database
-1. Access the App Designer tile from the homepage of the Activiti App (Process Services).
-2. Enter your New Claims process in edit mode by selecting the edit icon when hovering your mouse over its tile.
+1. Enter your Customer Onboarding process in edit mode.
-3. Delete the sequence flow line that connects the _Gather Customer data_ taske to the _Create NC Doc_ task.
+2. Delete the sequence flow line that connects the _Gather Customer data_ taske to the _Create NC Doc_ task.
-4. Add a Store Entity Task to the process and connect it to the sequence flow line from the _Gather Customer data_ task.
+3. Add a Store Entity Task to the process and connect it to the sequence flow line from the _Gather Customer data_ task.
-5. Select the new Store Entity Task and set the following configuration in the bottom panel:
+4. Select the new Store Entity Task and set the following configuration in the bottom panel:
     -	Name: ```Save Cust data to DB```
     -	Select Attribute Mapping to open the mapping popup window.
 Perform the following actions:
         -	Mapped Data model: ```9siCustomerDatabase```